lit/lit.dev/packages/lit-dev-content/site/docs/v1/tools/build.md

 ### Code minification {#code-minification}

 There are many options for code minification.
 Terser works well with the modern JavaScript used by LitElement.
-For more information, the [terser](https://www.npmjs.com/package/terser) package description is an excellent overview.
+For more information, the <a href="https://www.npmjs.com/package/terser" target="_blank" rel="noopener">terser</a> package description is an excellent overview.

 ### Minify template literals {#minify-template-literals}